robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 conversation about coroutines.
 This further convinced me that coroutines were the way to go, especially because they were cancellable.
-I did not have experience with modern day coroutines so we hired Nathaniel helped us get started on the project.
+I did not have experience with modern day coroutines so we hired Nathaniel who helped us get started on the project.
 This was a good call.
 I am very grateful for Nathaniel for helping me (in particular) understand the ins and outs of
 [Python's asyncio](https://docs.python.org/3/library/asyncio.html).